OohBleh/OohBleh.github.io/_posts/2014-3-3-Hello-World.md

 4. $$\mathcal{E}$$ and $$\mathcal{M}$$ met, and one of the floor 6 elites is the "burning" elite.
 4. Events: Winged Statue (-7 HP for 1 removal), Scrap Ooze (5 or 6 hits for Tea Set), Wheel Gremlin (always gives 1 removal), and combat.

-While I believe this seed is unwinnable due to the damage that must be taken to obtain additional damage, proving it would require fully simulating several combats.
+While I am optimistic that this seed is unwinnable due to the damage that must be taken to survive the 5th combat, proving it would require fully simulating several combats.

 It became clear to me that in order to find a suitable seed, I would need to also force the player to fight a buffed Lagavulin on floor 6.
 Originally, the map constraint $$\mathcal{M}$$ allows only 1 in $$~15,000$$ seeds through.
 For a forced burning elite with no shops or rest sites beforehand ($$\mathcal{B}$$), only 1 in every $$~225,000$$ seeds passes through.